Understanding your horse’s behaviour

 We were there, though, for Follement Cheval, a two day event in celebration of the horse.
 This year’s event was Spanish themed, and boasted tapas and As it was so hot, we’d opted to attend only the final evening.

-After the traditional late start, which we’re now becoming used to, the event finally kicked off at 8.30pm with a display by René Grassi of the Mas de l’âne gris, presenting his donkeys in a ‘spectacle asin’.
+After the traditional late start, which we’re now becoming used to, the event finally kicked off at 8.30pm with a display by20130707_195044 René Grassi of the Mas de l’âne gris, presenting his donkeys in a ‘spectacle asin’.
 Although designed to be a series of stunts and tricks performed by the four donkeys, bored with the long wait they obviously decided to take matters into their own hooves and stage a strike.
 Poor René became increasingly desperate as his donkey refused to unroll a carpet, put its head through a hoop or knock over a row of coloured cones, choosing instead to roll its eyes superciliously and crop grass.

 Eventually, the pleading René managed to persuade his errant charges to stand on a block, and grudgingly count to 10.
 Which just does to show, you really can’t make a donkey do something it doesn’t want to do.